 What It Costs

-5-25% contingency on recovered amounts.
-AED 500-2,000 registration fee.
+5–25% contingency on recovered amounts.
+AED 500–2,000 registration fee.
 No recovery, no fee beyond registration.
-Rates vary by debt size, age, and complexity.
-Legal proceedings add court fees if escalation is required.
+Legal proceedings add court fees if escalation is required — approximately 6% of the claim value for Amr Al Ada’ and 7.5% for full litigation (both recoverable from the debtor on enforcement).

 Frequently Asked Questions